brosenan/lambda-kube/core.md

 `matcher` function takes a matcher as parameter, and returns such a matcher function.

-Functions of arity 2 are taken as-is.
+Functions of arity 2 are taken verbatim.
 ```clojure
 (fact
  (let [f (fn [node ctx]